Croatia Travel Guide: Resources For Croatia Travel

 - In 2011, more than 11.2 million people visited Croatia

 - Most tourists are from Germany, Slovenia, Italy, Austria and the Czech Republic

 - Parachute.
 In 1619, a Croatian Bishop, Faust Vrancic, adapted plans for a similarly designed device by Leonardo da Vinci, which went on to become the parachute.

 - Fountain Pen.
-Born to Dutch and Polish parents, Eduard Penkala moved to Croatia’s capital city, Zagreb in 1900 and fell in love with Croatia – who could blame the guy!
+Born to Dutch and Polish parents, Eduard Penkala moved to the capital of Croatia, Zagreb in 1900 and fell in love with Croatia.
+Who could blame the guy?
 He then took on the Croatian name Slavoljub and became a citizen.
-In 1906, Slavoljub invented the mechanical pencil & the solid-ink fountain pen a year later.
-He founded the pen and pencil factory called Penkala-Moster Company which became one of the largest in the world.
+In 1906, Slavoljub invented the mechanical pencil and the solid-ink fountain pen a year later.
+He founded a pen and pencil factory called Penkala-Moster Company, which became one of the largest in the world.
 The company is known today as TOZ Penkala.

 - Alternating Current / Electricity.
 You know that little thing that that powers our homes and businesses?
 Well, that is a Croatian invention… kind of.
 Most people will say that the genius Nikola Tesla who thought up the idea was Croatian.
-He was born to Serbian parents, but was a citizen of Austria, which then became Austro-Hungary.
-Tesla was educated in Graz, worked in Budapest, Paris & Prague before moving to America and becoming a US citizen.
-The place of his birth is now within Croatian boarders – so you decide.
-He is the same guy who also invented X-rays, fluorescent bulbs, lasers, the radio, & the electric motor.
+He was born to Serbian parents, but was a citizen of Austria, which then became Austria-Hungary.
+Tesla was educated in Graz, worked in Budapest, Paris and Prague before moving to America and becoming a US citizen.
+The place of his birth is now within Croatian boarders, so you decide.
+He is the same guy who also invented X-rays, fluorescent bulbs, lasers, the radio, and the electric motor.
 Either way, he was a smart cookie!